 Daniela DeBono is Head of Department and Associate Professor at the Department for Anthropological Sciences where she teaches courses, among others, on refugees, migration and displacement, borders, humanitarian action and human rights.
 In 2020, she was also habilitated and given the rank/title of Associate Professor under the national Swedish Academic System.
 She is currently Research Coordinator of the Research Node 'Displacement, Democratisation and Development' at the Mediterranean Institute.
 She is also an Affiliate of the Malmö Institute for the Studies of Migration, Welfare and Diversity (MIM).

-Daniela has held a Marie Curie COFAS Research Fellowship at the Robert Schuman Centre for Advanced Studies at the European University Institute and was a Research Fellow at MIM.
+Daniela has held a three year Marie Curie COFAS Research Fellowship at the Robert Schuman Centre for Advanced Studies at the European University Institute and was a Research Fellow at MIM.
 She was awarded a doctorate from the University of Sussex, where she was based at the Sussex Centre for Migration Research.

 Daniela is the country expert for Malta at the Global Citizenship Observatory, European University Institute and has authored a series of reports on citizenship law and policy, naturalisation and access to electoral rights.